llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   The bits in the buffer descriptor must meet the following requirements: the stride is the size of a structured element, the "add tid" flag must be 0, and the swizzle enable bits must be off.

+**Lane-shared**
+  Lane-shared is only available when wave-group is enabled.
+Lane-shared is similar to private, which is supported by hardware scratch memory.
+  Typical private memory is allocated per-wave, and lane-interleaved.
+  The lane-shared memory is allocated per-wave-group, and lane-interleaved.
+  Therefore multiple threads with the same lane-id within a wave-group can access the same scratch-memory location, however, threads with different land-id still access different scratch-memory locations.
+In order to achieve truly-efficient lane-sharing, compiler needs to promote lane-shared variables into wave-group-shared VGPR.

 **Streamout Registers**
   Dedicated registers used by the GS NGG Streamout Instructions.
 The register